 For the Snows, Fuqua is a family affair.
 David Snow is a 1978 graduate of the Master of Health Administration program, which at the time was run jointly by the medical school and the business school.
-Daughter Ashley will graduate from Fuqua in May 2017 with a Master of Management Studies degree.
+Daughter Ashley graduated from Fuqua in May 2017 with a Master of Management Studies degree.
 In fact, Duke was where this family began.
 It was during his time in the MHA program that Dave met Lynette, a nursing student from East Carolina University doing her summer internship at Duke Hospital.
 With Duke as a launch pad for Dave's successful career in health care, the Snow family has now left a lasting legacy at Duke by endowing the Snow Family Professorship with a $2.5 million commitment to Fuqua.

 "The MHA program prepared me well for a career and a diverse set of experiences in health care," said Dave.
 "My family and I are proud to contribute to Fuqua developing the next generation of leaders through the instruction of exceptional faculty."